-7.8 Revoking PASIDs with Pending Page Faults
+Revoking PASIDs with Pending Page Faults 7.12

-At any time of operation, system software (OS) resource management actions can result in system software requesting the endpoint device specific driver to revoke the PASID that it has previously allocated and is actively being used by the endpoint device.
-It is the responsibility of the endpoint device and the driver to revoke use of this PASID for any new requests by the device, ensure all outstanding page-requests for this PASID are serviced by system software and responses received, before returning success to system software for the PASID revocation request.
+At any time of operation, system software resource management actions (E.g., on host application process termination) can result in system software requesting the endpoint device specific driver to revoke the PASID that it has previously allocated and is actively being used by the endpoint device.
+To service such system software request, it is the responsibility of the endpoint device and the driver to revoke use of this PASID by the device and ensure all outstanding page-requests for this PASID are serviced by system software and page-request responses received, before returning success to system software for the PASID revocation request.